-There are many thousands of non-governmental organisations (NGOs), and many of them work in the field of health.
+There are many thousands of international non-governmental organisations (NGOs), and many of them work in the field of health.
 They do a great variety of health-related work.
 Some provide health care by opening clinics or hospitals, training medics, health assistants, or other health professionals.
-Some provide health education, vaccinations, help with clean water and good sanitation, or provide mosquito nets..
+Some provide health education, vaccinations, help with clean water and good sanitation, or provide mosquito nets.
 Some develop and give new treatments for diseases.
 There are many, many NGOs of every different size.
 Most of the small ones are closely connected to the community they started in.
-Most of the larger ones work directly with communities.
+Most of the larger ones work directly with communities, rather than going through governments.